ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 How to Choose the Right Form

-When choosing a Niacin (as Niacinamide) supplement, look for the S1 (best absorption) bioavailability tier on the label.
+When choosing a Niacin (as Niacinamide) supplement, read the label for the specific form name — that is what determines how much you actually absorb.
 Preferred Forms have the strongest research-backed evidence for efficient absorption.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.